W427697/Discord-/docs/addons/integration-catalog.md

 <Callout variant="info" icon="💡">

-Make sure to copy each item <strong>exactly</strong> as listed so that we can properly index your addon in our catalog.
+Make sure to copy each item **exactly** as listed so that we can properly index your addon in our catalog.

 </Callout>